munificent/craftinginterpreters/book/methods-and-initializers.md

 2. Add an optimized implementation of that pattern.
 That's our `OP_INVOKE` instruction.

-3. Before the optimization kicks in, guard it with some conditional logic that validates that the pattern actually applies.
+3. Guard the optimized code with some conditional logic that validates that the pattern actually applies.
 If it does, stay on the fast path.
 Otherwise, fall back to a slower but more robust unoptimized behavior.
 Here, that means checking that we are actually calling a method and not accessing a field.

 As your language work moves from getting the implementation working *at all* to getting it to work *faster*, you will find yourself spending more and more